Boughera El Ouafi

 Ahmed Boughera El Ouafi (Note: His name is variously transcribed as "El Ouafi" or "Louafi" based on the Algerian Arabic pronunciation.
-The order of his names is occasionally swapped in French.) (أحمد بوقرة الوافي; 1903 (Note: Sources vary on the year of his birth, but his great-grandniece claims that he was born in 1903.) – 18 October 1959) was a French Algerian marathon runner who represented France at the 1924 and 1928 Summer Olympics, winning gold in the latter.
+The order of his names is occasionally swapped in French.) (أحمد بوقرة الوافي; c.
+1903 (Note: Sources vary on the year of his birth, but his great-grandniece claims that he was born in 1903.) – 18 October 1959) was a French Algerian marathon runner who represented France at the 1924 and 1928 Summer Olympics, winning gold in the latter.
 He was largely unacknowledged in his lifetime, facing discrimination in France due to his Algerian origin, but received posthumous recognition.

 Early life

 Boughera El Ouafi was born in the town of Ouled Djellal in French Algeria in 1903.
 Prior to World War I, he won many local races in Algeria and earned the nickname "the flying Berber".
 He was drafted into the 25th Infantry Regiment of the French Army in late 1918; however, the war ended soon after and he never saw combat.